Fisheries Accounting: Integrating Stock Assessment

 Scenario description

 The accounting area is a coastal zone supporting a demersal fish stock harvested by commercial and artisanal fisheries.
-A data-rich stock assessment using age-structured analysis provides annual estimates of total biomass, spawning stock biomass, recruitment, natural mortality, and fishing mortality.
-The stock assessment also provides BMSY and MSY estimates, enabling calculation of sustainable yield and depletion.
+A data-rich stock assessment using age-structured analysis provides annual estimates of total biomass, spawning stock biomass, recruitment, natural mortality, and fishing mortality, as well as BMSY and MSY estimates.
 The accounting period is calendar year 2025.
+Commercial landings: 5,000 tonnes; artisanal landings: 1,800 tonnes; total landings: 6,800 tonnes.

 Stock assessment outputs (2025 assessment)